 Redemptions would have incurred a net-zero loss, as a user’s USDH debt would have decreased concurrently with the collateral they forfeited in the redemption, but the user’s exposure to assets they deposited would have been reduced without their express consent.

-This model does not align with the UX-focused philosophy of Hubble.
-Instead, we have opted to implement the PSM much like MakerDAO did with DAI.
+This model does not align with the UX-focus of Hubble.
+Instead, the approach will be to implement the PSM much like MakerDAO did with DAI.

 Massive thanks to @belami for researching the stats, figures and sources for this section.